-Assessment and Evaluation
+Assessment & Evaluation

 This course presents the current methods of assessment and evaluating.
 During this course the learner will develop attitudes and skills necessary to provide sound classroom assessment experiences that yield accurate, usable information for students, parents, and school personnel.
-Topics will include: summative and formative evaluation, validity, reliability, legal issues, techniques of data gathering and the Oregon State Standards, Bench Marks, and national content standards.
+Topics will include: summative and formative evaluation, validity, reliability, legal issues, techniques of data gathering and the Oregon Common Core Curriculum.
+Students will learn how to evaluate data results.
+There will be ten hours of observation relating to the content of this class.
 (MAT)